Why We Love It

 Who Lives Here

 From singles and young couples to families, Trinity Bellwoods real estate is home to a diverse group of Torontonians.
+Your neighbours could be a new young professional living in one of the low rise condo buildings, or a family that has been living in the same stunning house for years.

 Local History Lesson